-16.E.3.
+10.E.3.
 Notification.

-The Hearings Board shall rule on the grievance within 10 business days of the hearing.
-A written statement of its judgment and recommendation for action, and the final decision by the President, will be provided to all parties of the dispute, the chair of the Board of Trustees, and placed in the permanent files of the parties to the dispute.
+The Hearings Board shall rule on the grievance and present to the President a written statement of its judgment and recommendation for action within 10 business days of the hearing.
+A written statement of the President's final decision on the matter shall be provided to all parties to the dispute, the chair of the Board of Trustees, and placed in the permanent file of the parties to the dispute within 10 business days of receiving the Hearings Board recommendation.

-16.E.4.
+10.E.4.
 Appeals.